TheLartians/PackageProject.cmake/README.md

   # semicolon separated list of the project's dependencies
   DEPENDENCIES "fmt 7.1.3;cxxopts 2.2.0"
   # (optional) create a header containing the version info
-  # note that the path should be lowercase
+  # Note: that the path to headers should be lowercase
   VERSION_HEADER "${PROJECT_NAME}/version.h"
-  # (optional) install your library with a namespace (do NOT add extra '::')
+  # (optional) install your library with a namespace (Note: do NOT add extra '::')
   NAMESPACE ${PROJECT_NAMESPACE}
   # (optional) define the project's version compatibility, defaults to `AnyNewerVersion`
   # supported values: `AnyNewerVersion|SameMajorVersion|SameMinorVersion|ExactVersion`
   COMPATIBILITY AnyNewerVersion
-  # (optional) flag to disable the versioning of install destinations
+  # (optional) option to disable the versioning of install destinations
-  NO_VERSION_SUFFIX
+  DISABLE_VERSION_SUFFIX YES
 )
 ```